ArturoDent/toggle-comments/README.md

 ## Requirements

-The default keybinding does require that there be a selection or multiple selections in the editor and that the editor be focused.
 You can run the command from the `Command Palette` without a selection or on an empty line in which case this extension will simply run vscode's built-in toggle line comment command which will give the expected result.
 The label for the command which will appear in the `Command Palette` is &nbsp; **"Toggle Line Comments By Line in a Selection"**.

 ---------